-The law in this area can be quite complex, and many leaseholders find it helpful to seek further clarity from the Leasehold Advisory Service (LEASE).
-This service offers free and independent advice and guidance on issues that affect a leasehold property.
+Additionally, the Leasehold Advisory Service offers free and independent advice and guidance on issues that affect a leasehold property.
 These are written and regularly reviewed by a team of professional legal advisors.
-Details can be found on their website Lease-advice.org.
+Details can be found on their website lease-advice.org.